remusa/algorithms-practice/concepts/cheat-sheet.md

 console.log(add10(2)); // 12
 ```

 **Hoisting**: variable and function declarations are moved to the top of the code.
-The variable and function declarations are put into memory during the compile phase.
-Declarations are initialized as undefined when they're defined.
+The variable and function declarations are put into memory during the `compile phase`.
+Declarations are initialized as `undefined` when they're defined.

-**Declaration**: create new identifier (with undefined) in memory.
+**Declaration**: create new identifier (with `undefined`) in memory.
 **Initialization**: assign a value.

 * **Scope**: defines where variables/functions are accesible.